Anubhavn/anubhavn.github.io/index.md

 # Hi There!

 I'm a fourth year PhD candidate at the University of California, Irvine.
 My advisor is [Jesse Wolfson](https://jpwolfson.com/).
 I am interested in studying the topology of algebraic/analytic varieties and their applications to number theory, using concepts and tools that have emerged from the philosophy of motives.
 I am also interested in topological phases of matter.
-Here is my [CV](CV (8).pdf)
+Here is my [CV](CV_1:17:24.pdf)

 Preprints:
 - [The Standard Realizations for the K-Theory of Varieties](https://arxiv.org/abs/2107.01168) (with [Oliver Braunling](https://www.braunling.org/) and [Michael Groechenig](http://individual.utoronto.ca/groechenig/)).
 Submitted for publication.